 Personal ASNs From India

-Internet and it’s working are interesting and complex.
-We need an IP address to connect to the Internet.
-A group of IP addresses with common routing policy is known as an Autonomous System (AS).
+Internet and its workings are interesting and complex.
+A node needs an IP address to connect to the Internet.
+A group of IP addresses with a common routing policy is known as an Autonomous System (AS).
 Each AS has a globally unique Autonomous System Number (ASN) and is maintained by a single entity or individual(s).
 Your ISP would have an ASN.
-IP addresses/prefixes are advertised (announced) by an AS through Border Gateway Protocol (BGP) to its peers (ASes which it connects to) to steer traffic in its direction or back.
+IP addresses/prefixes are advertised (announced) by an AS through Border Gateway Protocol (BGP) to its peers (ASes that it connects to) to steer bidirectional traffic.

 mtr from Excitel to Google

-ASes comes in different sizes and purposes.
-Like AS749 DoD Network Information Center which holds more than 200 million+ IPv4 addresses for historical reasons or AS23860 Alliance Broadband Services which has 68 thousand+ IPv4 address for purpose of providing consumer Internet.
+ASes come in different sizes and purposes.
+Like AS749 DoD Network Information Center, which holds more than 200 million+ IPv4 addresses (and IPv6 address space) for historical reasons or AS23860 Alliance Broadband Services which holds 68 thousand+ IPv4 addresses (and a bunch of IPv6 address space) for the purpose of providing consumer Internet.

-Similarly, some individuals also run their personal ASN including a bunch of Indians.
+Similarly, some individuals also run their personal ASN, including a bunch of Indians.
 Most of these Indian ASNs are IPv6 (primary or only) networks run for hobby and educational purposes.
-I was interested in this data, so complied a list of active ones (visible in the global routing table) from BGP.Tools:
+I was interested in this data, so I compiled a list of active ones (visible in the global routing table) from BGP.Tools:

 Let me know if I’m missing someone.